dena-platform/Dena/src/main/resources/docs/Dena_Platform_API.md

 ----------
 ## Create Relation ##
+Related object should exist before calling this API.

 There is two approach to create relation between objects.

 1. Create relation when requesting create new object.